Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 90S and 60S - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 90 degrees South and 60 degrees South, the temperature anomaly relative to the 1971-2000 average was 0.29 degrees Kelvin in November 2025, versus 0.98 in October.
+In both land and oceanic locations at latitudes between 90 degrees South and 60 degrees South, the temperature anomaly relative to the 1971-2000 average stood at -0.31 degrees Kelvin in December 2025, compared to 0.20 in the previous month.

 Sample.
-There are 2,111 data points in the monthly series displayed in the figure above.
-The series covers the span of time stretching from January 1850 to November 2025.
+In this monthly time series, there are 2,112 data points in total.
+The series covers the time period stretching from January 1850 to December 2025.

 Latest values